Confederation Cup draw: Orlando Pirates get Raja Casablanca, Enyimba face Pyramids | Goal.com

 Other quarter-final games include Tunisia's CS Sfaxien battling against Algerian club JS Kabylie while Cameroon's Coton Sport have a date with Senegal's Jaraaf.

-The first-leg of the quarter-final games is scheduled for May 16 while the return fixtures have been slated for May 23.
+The first legs of the quarter-final games are scheduled for May 16 while the return fixtures have been slated for May 23.

 The #TotalCAFCC quarter-finals clashes are determined! 🙌— Total CAFCL - Total CAFCC 🏆 (@CAFCLCC) April 30, 2021